pan1kt/GamingTweaks/README.md

 # Felipe#8581 at discord [![GamingTweaks](https://img.shields.io/badge/support-me-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=53DKRDTP43ZAG&source=url)
 A collection of cool hidden and not so hidden tweaks <br/>
-This is heavily inspired by *RevisionOS* and *Fr33thy* discords. <br/>
+This is heavily inspired by *RevisionOS* discord and Calypto's Guide.<br/>
-Credits to everyone in those communities

 *Shortlink: [`https://git.io/JvfJ6`](https://git.io/JvfJ6)*

 *Read this in other languages: [English](README.md), Portuguese.*

-**Note:** If your tweaks are not working, use them in Safe Mode.
+**Note:** Some minimal stuff is Administrator protected/Windows protected, like disabling Scheduler service for example, best and easy method to make everything work in tweaking in Safe Mode.

 ## Table of Contents